spatialos/gdk-for-unity/docs/projects/blank/tutorial/0/what-it-does.md

 ## Connect workers to your local deployment

-Open the DevelopmentScene found in the Assets/Scenes folder.
-You should find a ClientWorker and GameLogicWorker present in the Scene hierarchy.
+Open the `DevelopmentScene` found in the `Assets/Scenes/` folder.
+You should find a `ClientWorker` and `GameLogicWorker` present in the Scene hierarchy.

 <img src="{{assetRoot}}assets/blank/tutorial/0/development-scene-hierarchy.png" style="margin: 0 auto; width: 25%; display: block;" />